Casper Sloth

-Casper Bisgaard Sloth (/ˈkæspɚ sloʊt/; born 26 March 1992) is a Danish professional footballer who plays for Icelandic club Stjarnan.
+Casper Bisgaard Sloth (/ˈkæspɚ sloʊt/; born 26 March 1992) is a Danish professional footballer who plays as a midfielder.

 Club career

 AGF

 Sloth started his youth career at Brabrand IF.
 He joined AGF academy in 2004, and progressed through the youth system.

 Sloth made his AGF senior debut in the Danish Superliga championship on 7 December 2009, aged 17.
 The game was a 1–1 draw with Esbjerg fB at AGF's NRGi Park stadium.
 In 2008, former teammate Benny Feilhaber proclaimed Sloth as 'the greatest current talent in Danish football'.

 On 1 May 2010, he opened his scoring account for AGF with two goals in a 4–1 win against Silkeborg IF.
 In October 2012 he was voted Superliga Player of the Month.

 During the 2013–14 season, Sloth was unable to help prevent AGF from being relegated from the Danish Superliga.

 On 22 August 2014, Yorkshire Evening Press journalist Phil Hay tweeted that a deal had been agreed for Sloth to join Leeds United on a three-year deal.